awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 Windows container instances use their own version of the Amazon ECS container agent\.
 On the Amazon ECS\-optimized Windows AMI, the Amazon ECS container agent runs as a service on the host\.
 Unlike the Linux platform, the agent does not run inside a container because it uses the host's registry and the named pipe at `\\.\pipe\docker_engine` to communicate with the Docker daemon\.

 The source code for the Amazon ECS container agent is [available on GitHub](https://github.com/aws/amazon-ecs-agent)\.
 We encourage you to submit pull requests for changes that you would like to have included\.
-However, Amazon Web Services does not currently provide support for running modified copies of this software\.
+However, we do not currently provide support for running modified copies of this software\.
 You can view open issues for Amazon ECS and Windows on our [GitHub issues page](https://github.com/aws/amazon-ecs-agent/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aos/windows)\.

 **Topics**
 + [Windows Container Caveats](#windows_caveats)